 Ground was broken on October 12, 2003, for the Light House, the free-standing building behind the main campus.
 The Light House was completed in the fall of 2004.
 It has since been the gathering place for youth on Sunday mornings and Wednesday evenings, as well as the place of Saxe Gotha's contemporary worship service, the A.W.E., or Alternative Worship Experience, which began in September of 2008.
 Our children's ministry uses the space for musical performances, Vacation Bible School and summer camp.
 Other members of the Lexington Community often hold meetings in the Light House and its auditorium is often a place for spiritual growth speaking events and seminars.
 And where there is fellowship, there is usually food, so in 2009, the Light House Cafe opened as part of Saxe Gotha's Next Generation Ministry, to support youth and other events taking place there.

 Over the years Saxe Gotha Presbyterian has been blessed with wonderful leadership and the strength of the current pastoral staff is no exception.
-Dr. James D. "Jim" Glatz arrived in 2007 and serves as the Senior Pastor; while the Rev. Helen Harrison "HH" Coker serves as our Associate Pastor for Spiritual Formation.
+Dr. Morgan Murray serves as our Transitional Senior Pastor; while the Rev. Helen Harrison "HH" Coker serves as our Associate Pastor for Spiritual Formation.
 Patrick Cherry serves as our Associate Pastor for Next Generation Ministries.
+For more information about our transition, please check out our Transition Page.
 The Next Generation Ministry exists to equips parents and grandparents to spiritually lead, develop, and exemplify faith at home.
 "To Give God Joy through Worship, Growth, and Service," is emphasized in all of Saxe Gotha’s ministries.

 On Sunday, September 22, 2013, our congregation elected to be dismissed from the Trinity Presbytery with its property from the PC(USA) to the ECO: A Covenant Order of Evangelical Presbyterians.
 On October 8, 2013, the Trinity Presbytery voted to release our church and its pastors; and on January 1, 2014, Saxe Gotha officially joined the ECO: A Covenant Order of Evangelical Presbyterians.
 The action taken by our Session has provided a way for us to connect with like-minded Presbyterians who are committed to living in obedience to Scripture and making disciples of all nations.